github/rally/.github/README.md

 ```

 ### Creating the GitHub App on your GitHub instance
+- You can follow the detailed documentation at [Creating a GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/).
+Below is the condensed version of the documentation
 - On your GitHub instance, visit the `settings` page on the Organization that you want to own the **GitHub** App, and navigate to the `GitHub Apps` section.
   - You can access this page by visiting the following url:
     `https://<MY_GITHUB_HOSTNAME>/organizations/<MY_ORG_NAME>/settings/apps`
 - Create a new **GitHub App** with the following settings:
   - **Webhook URL**: URL of the machine on which this app has been deployed (Example: `http://ip.of.machine:3000`)
   - **Homepage URL**: URL of the machine on which this app has been deployed (Example: `http://ip.of.machine:3000`)
-  - **Webhook Secret**: The webhook secret that will be or has been defined as an environment variable in your deployment environment as `WEBHOOK_SECRET`
+  - **Webhook Secret**: *REQUIRED* The webhook secret that will be or has been defined as an environment variable in your deployment environment as `WEBHOOK_SECRET`
   - **Permissions**:
     - **Checks**: Read & write
     - **Commit statuses**: Read & write